11 Ways to Convince Someone with Dementia to Take Medication

 Some pills could be too large and hard to swallow.

-Talk with your older adult’s doctor or pharmacist to see if any of their medications could be changed to a liquid formula or if you could crush the pills and add them to applesauce, yogurt, or food.
+Talk with your older adult’s doctor or pharmacist to see if their medications could be changed to a liquid formula or if you could crush the pills and add them to applesauce, yogurt, or food.

 5. Use short sentences and don’t explain or reason

-Reasoning with someone with dementia simply doesn’t work.
+Reasoning with someone with dementia doesn’t work.
 Instead, use short, direct sentences to help them accomplish the goal.

 6. Look for things that trigger distress